 Yes, per Minnesota Department of Health guidelines, the capacity of our spaces is limited to 25%.
 Please comply with the signage and capacity requirements posted in each space.

 What resources are available for the general public?Though the general public does not have access to our spaces, there are still many resources available.
-Use the open access filter in Libraries search to find what we have that the public can access.
-There are library resources beyond what we offer as well.
 Explore our guide to free public resources for more options.

 Is the Law Library open?